crowbar-archive/barclamp-mysql/README.txt

-Welcome to the MySQL for the Crowbar Framework project
+Welcome to the MySQL Barclamp for the Crowbar Framework project
 =======================================================
 _Copyright 2011, Dell_